Hola mi Gente,

-It really was too much -- embarrassing to the beyond anything.
-Everybody on that 60 Wilson Bus was staring at us and the best my uncle could do was laugh that fuckin infectious, jolly laugh of his.
-He thought it was hilarious and, sensing my embarrassment, it made him laugh harder, causing the other passengers to stare more intently.
+It really was too much -- embarrassing beyond anything.
+Everybody on that B60 Wilson Bus was staring at us and the best my uncle could do was laugh that fuckin infectious, jolly laugh of his.
+He thought it was hilarious and, sensing my embarrassment, he laughed harder, causing the other passengers to stare more intently.

 There it was again, a movement from the cause of my embarrassment.
 You see, in Puerto Rican neighborhoods, it wasn’t uncommon to purchase live poultry from el vivero -- a marketplace selling live fowl.
 Usually that entailed picking or asking for a particular chicken and the proprietor would take it out of its cage, go to the back, and prepare it for you.

 That's why, perhaps, when my mother saw all these groceries being carted into our third-floor tenement walk-up, she became enraged thinking it was charity.
-She managed to insult the priest and throw the delivery boys out before we could convince her that Darlene had won all that food in a raffle.
+She managed to insult the priest and was about to order the delivery boys out of her house before we could convince her that Darlene had won all that food in a raffle.

 And that’s when she charged my uncle and me to “go get a turkey from el vivero.”
 When we finally arrived with the live turkey, a great clamor ensued.
 First, my mother wanted to know what had gotten into my uncle that he would be crazy enough to bring a live turkey to her house.
 Her instructions were clear, she enunciated in tones usually reserved for intellects hovering at the idiot level.
 I feared she would task us with returning the damned thing, but then my grandmother insisted that she could “prepare” the turkey.
 After all, my grandmother reasoned, she had been raised in small Puerto Rican town, and slaughtering and preparing food wasn’t something foreign to her.